Research Stay in South Korea

 Date 2025-06-16

 The aim of the research stay was to gain experience for his own research work and to promote international scientific networking.
-At Chang-Ang University, Matthias Panny worked in the “System Design with Advanced Composites Lab” on pioneering technologies in the field of intelligent materials.
+At Chung-Ang University, Matthias Panny, research assistant at the MCI Mechatronics department, worked in the “System Design with Advanced Composites Lab” on pioneering technologies in the field of intelligent materials.

 The research focus was on advanced composites with integrated piezoelectric strain sensors, which are used for structural health monitoring.
 These sensors made of flexible piezoelectric plastics make it possible to detect potential damage, such as cracks or delamination due to impact loads, within fiber composites such as carbon at an early stage.